prosourav/LibraryManagement-System/README.md

 # LibraryManagement-System
-this is a small project using core java,mysql and java swing
+This is a library management software using core java, mysql and java swing